marieval/100DaysOfCode/README.md

 **Thoughts:** Some useful links: Commands for Cmd for Windows (https://www.thomas-krenn.com/en/wiki/Cmd_commands_under_Windows).
 Some useful _npm packages:_ live-server, lodash.

-Check _A developer´s morning routine_!!!!
+Check _A developer´s morning routine_ (in the section A day of Web-Dev.)!!!!
 Good tips!!!